 Assured Guaranty Municipal Corp. insures certain bonds issued by the Master District.
-On March 18, 2014, Standard & Poor's Ratings Services upgraded the rating of Assured Guaranty Corp., Assured Guaranty Municipal Corp., and Municipal Assurance Corp., from "AA-" to "AA."
-On June 24, 2014, the Master District filed a notice of such rating change with the MSRB through the EMMA system, which was more than ten (10) business days after the date of the rating change.
+On March 18, 2014, S&P upgraded the rating of Assured Guaranty Corp., Assured Guaranty Municipal Corp., and Municipal Assurance Corp., from "AA-" to "AA."
+On June 24, 2014, the

+Master District filed a notice of such rating change with the MSRB through the EMMA system, which was more than ten (10) business days after the date of the rating change.